Terminating Hybrid Tableaus for Ordered Models: Tableau Calculus for Strict Partial Order

 We observe that $@_k \neg j \in \Theta$ in the branch $\Theta$ in Figure \ref{figtabsaturated}.
 Since we create a model from an open saturated branch based on identity urfathers, we cannot distinguish twins that are not in the root formula.
 Then, we cannot rule out the possibility of a \emph{cluster} defined as follows being formed.

 \begin{definition} Let $(W, R)$ be a transitive frame.
-A \emph{cluster} $C$ is a set such that $C \subseteq W$, $R$ over $C$ is an equivalence relation, and for any $D$ such that $C \subsetneq D \subseteq W$, $R$ over $D$ is not an equivalence relation.
+A \emph{cluster} $C$ is a set such that $C \subseteq W$, $R$ over $C$ is a universal relation, and for any $D$ such that $C \subsetneq D \subseteq W$, $R$ over $D$ is not a universal relation.
 A cluster $C$ is \emph{simple} if $C$ has only one element, and \emph{proper} if it consists of more than one element. \end{definition}

 To solve this problem, we bulldoze all the reflexive points and turn a frame into an irreflexive one.
-This method was initinally used in Segerberg \cite{segerberg1971}.
+This method was initially used by Segerberg \cite{segerberg1971}.
 The procedure for bulldozing is as follows.
 First, we insert a strict partial order into each cluster, aligning the possible worlds in a single row.
 Then, we copy this row and concatenate it infinitely.
-As a result, all clusters are squashed down into irreflexive infinite chains.
+As a result, all clusters are unraveled into irreflexive infinite chains.

 For us to deal with hybrid logic, we have to make a slight modification to define the valuation function.
 Since this paper deals only with finite models, it suffices to use the set $\mathbb{N}$ of natural numbers to index clusters.